carbon-language/carbon-lang/clang/docs/UsersManual.rst

                               Level of field padding for AddressSanitizer
       -fsanitize-address-globals-dead-stripping
-                              Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-class-member-array-new-cookie
+                              Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-custom-array-cookie
-                              Enable poisoning array cookies when using class member operator new[] in AddressSanitizer -fsanitize-address-use-after-scope
+                              Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-scope
                               Enable use-after-scope detection in AddressSanitizer
       -fsanitize-blacklist=<value>